 Pregnancy and breastfeeding

-It’s not known if Repatha is safe to take during pregnancy or while breastfeeding.
-If you’re pregnant or breastfeeding, talk with your doctor before taking Repatha.
+It’s unknown whether Repatha is safe to take during pregnancy or while breastfeeding.
+If you’re pregnant or breastfeeding, talk with your doctor before using Repatha.

-Your doctor will explain how you should take Repatha.
+Your doctor will explain how you should take doses of Repatha.
 They’ll also explain how much to take and how often.
 Be sure to follow your doctor’s instructions.

-Repatha comes as a solution that’s injected under your skin.
+Repatha comes as a solution that you receive as an injection under your skin.

 You’ll likely get your first dose of Repatha at your doctor’s office.
-In some cases, your doctor may show you how to inject the medication yourself.
-This way, you or your caregiver can inject your doses at home.
+In most cases, your doctor will show you or your caregiver how to inject the medication.
+This way, you can receive your doses at home.

 You can view demonstration videos for injecting Repatha on the manufacturer’s webpage.
-And to see detailed instructions on how to inject the drug, check out these for Repatha:
+To see detailed instructions on how to inject the drug based on form, check out the following:

-To learn more about these options of Repatha, see the “What is Repatha’s dosage?” section above.
+To learn more about these options, see the “What is Repatha’s dosage?” section above.

 Repatha injection sites